adambard/learnxinyminutes-docs/asymptotic-notation.html.markdown

 Though this is a valid solution, the amount of work this takes for even simple algorithms does not justify its use.

-Another way is to physically measure the amount of time the algorithm takes to complete given different input sizes.
+Another way is to physically measure the amount of time an algorithm takes to complete given different input sizes.
 However, the accuracy and relativity (times obtained would only be relative to the machine they were computed on) of this method is bound to environmental variables such as computer hardware specifications, processing power, etc.